-IN RE: Adoption of the Rules of Civil) ADMINISTRATIVE ORDER
+IN RE: Amendment of the Rules of Civil ) ADMINISTRATIVE ORDER Traffic Procedure to the Rules of Procedure ) No.: 2020-02 for Civil Offenses )

-Traffic Procedure) No.: 2016-04

-)

-The Tohono O'odham Rules of Civil Traffic Procedure are hereby adopted as part of the Tohono O'odham Rules of Court.
-This Administrative Order is effective December 1, 2016, and supersedes and rescinds any prior practice, order, or rule.
+The Tohono O'odham Rules of Civil Traffic Procedure are hereby amended to the Tohono O'odham Rules of Procedure for Civil Offenses to include all civil offense violations, including those charged under Title 4, Chapter 4.
+This Administrative Order is effective immediately and supersedes and rescinds any prior practice, order, or rule.